MP Estate Planning UK

 RiskWhat shows continuing benefitHow to prevent it

-Expert takeaway: the deed alone did not stop the tax result.
+Key takeaway: the trust deed alone did not stop the IHT charge.
 Behaviour decided the outcome.
+A properly structured trust — with the settlor genuinely excluded from benefit and trustees who maintain clear records — would have produced a very different result.
 To see practical guidance on structuring and records, visit our guide to secure your family’s future.

 Tribunal case study: HMRC wins against the home-loan double-trust IHT planning scheme

-Planning aimed to remove property value while allowing the occupant to remain rent-free.
-The basic idea: sell the house into an IIP arrangement, move value into a children’s arrangement and create a large loan note to offset the estate at death.
+The planning aimed to remove property value from the estate for IHT purposes while allowing the occupant to remain living in the home rent-free.
+The basic idea: sell the house into an interest in possession (IIP) trust, move value into a separate discretionary trust for the children, and create a large loan note to offset the estate value at death.

 What happened in Pride

-• An IIP arrangement from 2002 left Mrs Pride entitled to live in the home.
+• An IIP trust from 2002 gave Mrs Pride a life interest entitling her to live in the home.

-• The house was sold to trustees for £800,000; trustees owed that amount back.
+• The house was sold to the trustees for £800,000; the trustees owed that amount back as a debt.

-• A flat was bought for £535,000 for her use and a loan note with a long redemption value was issued to the children’s trustees.
+• A flat was bought for £535,000 for her use and a loan note with a long redemption schedule was issued to the children’s discretionary trust.

 The tribunal held the deduction failed.
-Anti-avoidance rules stop deducting liabilities created by the deceased to defeat IHT.
-In plain terms, you cannot manufacture a debt in life that wipes out estate tax at death.
+Anti-avoidance provisions prevent deducting liabilities created by the deceased (or arrangements made at their direction) where the purpose was to reduce the IHT charge.
+In plain terms, you cannot manufacture a debt during your lifetime that wipes out the IHT bill at death.
+HMRC’s position was upheld in full.

 What this means now

-• We advise taking specialist advice before any sale, appointment or reporting event tied to a death.
+• We advise taking specialist advice before any sale, appointment of capital out of the trust, or reporting event tied to a death.
+Unwinding a failed scheme after death is far more expensive than reviewing it proactively.

 A solemn tribunal setting with a large wooden table at the foreground, where three professional business people dressed in formal attire are engaged in an intense discussion.
 The middle ground features a large backdrop displaying a striking emblem of justice, symbolizing the legal nature of the scene.
 Soft, natural lighting filters in from tall windows in the background, casting gentle shadows that enhance the serious atmosphere.
 The room is adorned with bookshelves filled with legal texts and a vintage clock, suggesting a sense of history and gravitas.
 The overall mood is tense yet focused, capturing the essence of a critical moment in a legal setting related to estate planning and taxation issues.